 But, what are message transformations exactly, you may wonder.
 Well, it means any manipulation or modification performed on the messages of the various systems we operate with, with the purpose of guaranteeing their adequate communication.
 You could say that “message transformation” is like a translation.

-One example of a system that supports this type of message transformation is WSO2.
-If you want to learn how this software can help you attain interoperability in your company, contact our representatives; they will be thrilled to assist you!
+If you would like to know how to achieve interoperability in your company, please contact our representatives; they will be happy to help you!